Logo Must-haves - Never had a logo designed before ? This is what you should expect

 In an ideal world your logo would work on a dark and light background.
 Unfortunately, this is often not the case, even for some global brands.
 So make sure you have this covered, and have two versions supplied if it is necessary.

 Consider a logo that has elements that you can break away from each other.
 It’s very useful in situations where you need a small element but not the entire word mark.
-Just make sure you have specific guidelines on how to clearly apply these versions, so you remain consistent with your applications.
+Just make sure it is clear on how to clearly apply these versions, so you remain consistent with your applications.

 Choose your fonts with your logo.

-If given the choice use an open-type font (OTF).
+If given the choice use an open-type font (OTF) that is license free.
 They offer more flexibility for designers and are more forgiving when it comes to different language versions, having all the necessary symbols you might require.
 If you plan on selling or offering services outside of the English language, its worth a consideration to choose a font that comes in the languages of your market(s).

 Get a colour palette established